"Jack! Jack, wake up!"

 Jack's voice softened, "You would have been killed, Soph.
 If Gramps hadn't been out looking for you...well, I'd be down one very annoying little sister."
 He ruffled his sisters hair and she punched him on the arm in return.
 "Ouch!"
 Jack winced.

 Sophie laughed and soon Jack joined in.
 The pair were still clowning around when a blast of air hit them and they were thrown to the floor.
 Within seconds they were pinned to the ground.
-Jack could feel a silky material holding him down and let out a sigh of relief as he realised it was a gigantic wing, "Atalanta, let us up please?"
+Jack could feel a strong but silky material holding him down and let out a sigh of relief as he realised it was a gigantic wing, "Atalanta, let us up please?"

 The pair felt the weight lift off them and they clambered to their feet.